-The current form factor gaining popularity for data center storage is designated the E1.S, which has a technical specification defined by the SNIA, through the SNIA SFF Technology Affiliate (TA) Technical Work Group (TWG).
+The current form factor gaining popularity for data center storage is designated the E1.S, which has a technical specification defined by the SNIA through the SNIA SFF Technology Affiliate (TA) Technical Work Group (TWG).
 The E1.S form factor is geared to replace the M.2 drive form factor in the data center due to a smaller form factor, reduced cooling requirements, and increased capacity.
+In addition, the E1.S form factors allow an increased amount of air to be moved through the server, resulting in cooler CPUs, less likelihood of failure, and reduced fan speed and power needed.